jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 * Understanding of the SRv6 stack available in Linux
 * Understanding the use of VPP as a host-based SRv6 forwarding element
-* How to query Jalapeno with Python for network topology and SRv6 data
+* How to query Jalapeno API with Python for network topology and SRv6 data
 * Using Python to craft specific SRv6 headers for traffic steering or other use cases
 * Using Python to to program SRv6 forwarding entries on a Linux host